tinhuynh/foi-management-public/README.md

 ### Security Model
 - Custom security roles for FOI Admin, Team Leader, Officer, and Auditor
-- Hierarchy security using the Position model
+- Hierarchy security using the Position model for automatic record sharing and visibility for Team Leads
 - Dataverse table permissions for restricting record access
 - Power Pages web roles for authenticated external access